alexb7711/sa-pap/docs/milp-approach.md

    \end{tabular}
 \end{table}

+## Generation Mechanisms {#sec:generators}
+Generation mechanisms in SA are used to generate random solutions to propose to the optimizer.
+For the case of the bus generation, five generation mechanism shall be used:

+* New visit
+* Slide visit
+* New charger
+* Remove
+* New window

+These generator mechanisms will in turn be utilized by three wrapper functions.
+One of them being to generate a set of bus route data and the other two used to generate candidate solutions to the bus routes.
+These routines are defined as follows:

+* Route generation, \autoref{fig:route}, which utilizes route metadata as shown \autoref{fig:routeyaml}
+* Schedule generation, \autoref{fig:schedule}
+* Tweak schedule, \autoref{fig:tweak}

+### Generators
+This section describes and outlines the algorithm pool for the different generator types that are utilized in the wrapper functions.
+Note that to satisfy constraints, $B$ extra dummy chargers with a power of $0\; KW$ will be added to the array of valid chargers.
+When a bus is not to be placed on a charger, it will be placed in the queue $v_i \in \{Q,...,Q+b\}$.
+Where $Q$ is the total amount of chargers and $b$ is the bus id.

 #### New visit
 The new visit generator describes the process of moving bus $b$ from the idle queue, $v_i \in \{Q,..,Q+b\}$ to a valid charging queue, $v_i \in \{0,..,Q\}$.
 A list of tuples describing valid time, $u_i$ and $d_i$, for each charger will be listed and randomly selected using a uniform distribution.
 The algorithm is defined in Algorithm \autoref{alg:new-visit}.